SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: **Admin only.** Gets you every role menu entry currently saved.

 **%help** `<command: Optional>`
     Info: Shows you Info about a specified command.
 If you do not specify a command you will get the help menu, which is broken into a dropdown cause there were too many commands to list.
 Available dropdowns are: Moderation, Admin Utility, Info, Matchmaking, Profile, Utility, Miscellaneous, and Fun.
-The Moderation and Admin Utility dropdowns are only available for admins.

 **%hypemeup**
     Info: Hypes you up with a randomly chosen response before that next game of smash.